 Scott is a Technical Lead within Capula’s Service and Support department, working with clients across multiple sectors.
 Whilst maintaining hands-on and up-to-date with both current and legacy systems, Scott’s role as a Technical Lead makes him a focal point for the client and engineers working alongside him.
-After joining as a Trainee, Scott completed his BSc (Hons) in Communication and Information Technology, achieving a 1:1.

 When did you start working at Capula and what is your role?

 I joined back in July 2012, 6 years ago.
 I’m an Engineer within the Service and Support department based in Stone, Staffordshire.